MicrosoftDocs/fabric-docs/docs/get-started/fabric-trial.md

 ## Existing Power BI users

 If you're an existing Power BI user, you can skip to [Start the Fabric trial](#start-the-fabric-capacity-trial).
+If you are already enrolled in a Power BI trial, you won't see the option to **Start trial" in your Account manager.
+Instead, open Fabric and attempt to use a feature that requires a Fabric capacity.
+You'll be prompted to start a Fabric trial capacity.

 ## Users who are new to Power BI